milangupta4/milangupta4.github.io/about.markdown

 ## A Really Hoopy Supercalifragilistic Frood

-I am a Product Manager at Jio Platforms.
+I am a long-distance runner and a Product Management enthusiast.
 I completed my MBA from IIM Lucknow in 2021, where I spent much of my time running around the beautiful campus.

 ![image](/assets/images/about/iiml-farewell-best-athlete.jpg)
 Winning the Best Athlete Award at the IIML Farewell.
 I would like to thank my family, the campus loop, the two sightings of porcupines, the snakes who've never made themselves visible to me, the peacocks who run away as I chase them in search of a protein-rich meal, and most of all my college-mates for not throwing eggs at me as I run past them.